 Most dream feeds occur around 10pm.

-As I mentioned above, a dream feed is taken just before you go to bed to ensure baby sleeps for a full 4-5 hours before their next feed.
+As I mentioned above, this feed is taken just before you go to bed to ensure baby gets 4-5 hours of sleep before their next feed.

-If you are going to dream feed your baby, your evening and nighttime feeding schedule will look something like this:
+If you are going to feed your baby in this way, your evening and nighttime feeding schedule can look something like this:

 Time Of Day | Routine |